Chart Color Schemes

 Cultural Diversity

 Rapid Creek has a high level of cultural diversity, with 34.4% of its population born overseas and 29.3% speaking a language other than English at home.
-Christianity is the predominant religion in Rapid Creek, accounting for 29.3% of the population.
+Christianity is the predominant religion in Rapid Creek, accounting for 29.3% of people.
 Hinduism is notably overrepresented in Rapid Creek compared to Greater Darwin, comprising 9.1% versus 5.1%.

-The top three ancestry groups are English (21.4%), Australian (19.9%), and Other (15.9%).
-There are also notable differences in the representation of certain ethnic groups: French (1.0% vs regional 0.5%), Indian (4.5% vs regional 3.2%), and Australian Aboriginal (4.6% vs regional 7.4%).
+The top three ancestral groups are English (21.4%), Australian (19.9%), and Other (15.9%).
+There are also notable differences in the representation of French (1.0% vs regional 0.5%), Indian (4.5% vs 3.2%), and Australian Aboriginal (4.6% vs 7.4%) ethnic groups.

 Frequently Asked Questions - Diversity